+Separate data files are available for the four spatial resolutions (1 km, 10 km, 20 km, and 40 km).
+The data group structure is the same for the different spatial resolutions.
 Within data files, similar variables such as science data, instrument parameters, and metadata are grouped together.
-The following figure shows data groups and variables stored at the top level in ATL14 data files:
+The following figure shows the top-level data groups for ATL15 data files: